On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions: The attainment and Gaussian uniformization problems

 In the following result, we consider the case of Brownian motion in $\bR$; that is $(X,d,m,\sE,\sF)$ is given by $X=\bR$, $d$ is the Euclidean distance, $m$ is the Lebesgue measure, $\sF=W^{1,2}$ and $\sE(f,f)= \int \abs{f'}^2\,dm$. \begin{theorem} Let $(X,d,m,\sE,\sF)$ denote the MMD space corresponding to the Brownian motion on $\bR$.
-Then the family of Gaussian admissible measures is characterized by the following reverse H\"older inequality:
+Then the family of Gaussian admissible measures is characterized by the reverse H\"older inequality as in Lemma \textup{\ref{l:ainf}-\ref{it:ainf-rhol}}, i.e.,